-When sellers are planning to sell off their businesses, they should be cautious when determining the amount non-working capital that is considered redundant, since overstating or understating the figure may affect the actual valuation of the company.
+Sellers should be cautious when determining the amount of non-cash working capital that is considered redundant, since overstating or understating the figure may affect the actual valuation of the company.
 Sellers can work with experienced valuation specialists to determine the proper amount without adversely affecting the fair market value of the company.

 Revenues from non-operating assets can act as a financial backup.
-For example, a distributorship company that owns multiple warehouses in different locations may lease out some of its warehouses to other companies and earn a non-operating income to support its core operations.
+For example, a distribution company that owns multiple warehouses may lease out some of its warehouses to other companies.
+Thus, it earns non-operating income to supplement its core revenues.

 Companies may also invest in redundant assets such as real estate and hotels as a way of earning income even after disposing of the business.
 For example, where the seller owns various commercial buildings that are not part of the company’s operations, the seller may continue leasing them out even after the business has been sold.
 In some instances, the buyer will become the first tenant if they agree to continue operating the business at the seller’s premises.
 The same case applies to other non-operating assets such as hotels and recreational cars.

 Valuation of Redundant Assets

 When evaluating a company, non-operating assets are treated differently from operating assets, but may still be important in calculating the overall worth of the company.
 Typically, such assets are excluded when calculating the profitability and net income of the company.

 Redundant assets should not be valued using the capitalization or discounting method.
 Instead, they should be valued at their net realizable value after deducting distribution and disposition costs.
 The value obtained is added to the operational value of the company to get the enterprise value.

 When disposing of the business, the sellers usually remove the redundant assets from the company’s valuation.
 If the buyers are interested in them, then the seller must be adequately compensated for both operating and non-operating assets.